gocardless/nandi/README.md

 ### `statement_timeout` (Integer)

-The default statement timeout for migrations.
+The default statement timeout for migrations that take permissive locks.
 Can be overridden by way of the `set_statement_timeout` class method in a given migration.
-Default: 1500ms.
+Default: 1,080,000ms (ie, 3 hours).

-### `safe_statement_timeout` (Integer)
+### `access_exclusive_statement_timeout` (Integer)

-The default statement timeout for safe but slow migrations.
+The default statement timeout for migrations that take ACCESS EXCLUSIVE locks.
 Can be overridden by way of the `set_statement_timeout` class method in a given migration.
-Default: 1,080,000ms (ie, 3 hours).
+Default: 1500ms.

 #post_process {|migration| ... }

 Register a block to be called on output, for example a code formatter.
 Whatever is returned will be written to the output file.